xumingming/storm-wiki/Troubleshooting.md

 Solutions:

  * You may have a misconfigured subnet, where nodes can't locate other nodes based on their hostname.
 ZeroMQ sometimes crashes the process when it can't resolve a host.
 There are two solutions:
-  * Make a mapping from hostname to IP address in /etc/hosts (see )
+  * Make a mapping from hostname to IP address in /etc/hosts
   * Set up an internal DNS so that nodes can locate each other based on hostname.

 ### Nodes are unable to communicate with each other